Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Paradigms

 \subsection{Iterative Paradigm}

-\paragraph{Setting.} To address the aforementioned limitations, we propose an iterative paradigm in Story-Adapter (Fig.~\ref{figa1}).
+\paragraph{Setting.} To address the aforementioned limitations, we propose an iterative paradigm in Story-Iter (Fig.~\ref{figa1}).
 We constantly consider all generated images in the previous iteration with an iterative mechanism and model on the global embeddings.
 Specifically, when generating for the $k_{th}$ image, we propose to implement Global Reference Cross-Attention (GRCA) on global embeddings from all generated images in the previous iteration.

 \paragraph{Discussion.} By using all generated images from the previous iteration as reference images to guide the current generation, we effectively maintain semantic consistency throughout the story.
 Moreover, all the generated images as references are updated through each iteration.
+We illustrate in Fig.~\ref{fig_attn} how different reference images contribute to the generation of each image within the iterative paradigm.
 Taken together, the iterative paradigm effectively avoids the influence of defects in some reference images.
+We demonstrate the procedure of Story-Iter in Algo.~\ref{alg1}.